Not-Nexulien/nexassets/README.md

 # Nexulien2 Assets

-Place for storing data and brand stuff about Nexulien :3
+Place for storing data and brand stuff about Nexulien2 :3

 ## Color Scheme